Hopefully, I won't have to do much in the way of editing, but I'll smoosh these together.

 Right.

-ICOs are an entirely different critter entirely, and we're in it into a uh situation where, well, even the idea of smart contracts.
+And we're into a situation where, well, even the idea of smart contracts.

-Um I'm reviewing all of these uh ICOs that are coming on out, and I keep running into this continual thing repeatedly, it doesn't matter what language, what country.
+I'm reviewing all of these ICOs that are coming on out, and I keep running into this continual thing repeatedly.

 And as soon as I read that in the first part of their abstract, I throw it away and go on to the next one.

-There's absolutely no point in the software world where the contract is executed by the software to involve lawyers and smart contracts by their nature disintermediate lawyers instantly, which is probably why Veritasium is so valuable.
+There's absolutely no point in the software world where the contract is executed by the software to involve lawyers, and smart contracts, by their nature, disintermediate lawyers instantly, which is probably why Veritasium is so valuable.

 They won't care what it costs because not having them will cost them a whole future of business as opposed to a little tiny bit of money.

-And you know, that's that's really it's utility.
+And, you know, that's really its utility.

 Right.